adharshchottu/upsc-notes/content/blog/economic-development-a-theoretical-background.md

     The rate of capital formation is relatively low in most of the low-income underdeveloped economies due to widespread poverty.
 It has been argued by **_Ragnar Nurkse_** _that most underdeveloped countries have been caught in the vicious circle of poverty and thus their capacity to save is very low.
 On the demand side, the smaller size of the market acts as a disincentive and the potential savers indulge in wasteful consumption which they might not do if adequate investment opportunities are available._
  3. Rapid population growth and high dependency burden

+    Fast growing population in third-world countries is both a cause and an effect of underdevelopment.
+Huge investments have to be made in order to raise the living standard of the growing population which indeed is difficult.
  4. Low levels of productivity

+    According to **_Todaro_**, _"low levels of living and low productivity are self-reinforcing social and economic phenomena in Third-world countries, and, as such, are the principal manifestations of and contributors to their underdevelopment."_
  5. Technological backwardness

+    It may be due to a lack of R&D, but also intentional ignorance of the system to avoid replacing labour with machines in order to check unemployment.
  6. High levels of unemployment and underemployment

+    _"almost 35 per cent of the combined urban and rural labour forces in poor nations is unutilised."_ underemployment is due to companies doesn't want to scale their business due to poverty and less demand in the third-world countries which is in fact due to unemployment.
  7. Lower level of human well-being

+    three indices are used to measure a person's well-being: his current and prospective real income, his health and education attainments. all these are low in third-world countries.
  8. Wide income inequalities

+    World Development Report 2006 asserts that "From an equity perspective, the estimation of opportunities matters more than the distribution of outcomes." unequal opportunities are large within many underdeveloped countries.
+Inequalities in health and education in these countries often translate into unequal economic opportunities.
  9. High incidence of poverty
 10. Agrarian economy
 11. Lower participation in foreign trade